-- Aerospace propulsion (Prof. Pavarin) (ING-IND/07) - Exploring the solar system and its environment (Prof. Cremonese / Prof. Marzari) (FIS/05) - Measurement techniques: fundamentals, PC based, visual and thermal image analysis based (Prof. Pertile / Prof. Rossi) (ING-IND/12) - Introduction to Computational Fluid Dynamics (Prof. F. Picano / Dr. Dalla Barba, ING-IND/06, 20-hour course) - Mechanical and thermal properties of material for aerospace constructions (Prof. Galvanetto / Prof. Zaccariotto) (ING-IND/04) - Space optics and detectors (Prof. Naletto / Prof. Pelizzo/ Prof. A.J.
-Corso) (FIS/01) - Space systems and their control (Prof. Francesconi / Prof. Lorenzini) (ING-IND/05) - Remote sensing instruments for atmospheric transparency: theory, instruments and methods (Prof. M. Doro / Prof. M. Gaug / Prof. S. Stanič, 10-hour course) (FIS-01)2
+- Aerospace propulsion (Prof. Pavarin) (ING-IND/07) - Exploring the solar system and its environment (Prof. Cremonese / Prof. Marzari) (FIS/05) - Measurement fundamentals and image analysis based techniques (Prof. Pertile / Prof. Rossi) (ING-IND/12) - Introduction to Computational Fluid Dynamics (Prof. F. Picano/ Dr. Dalla Barba / Prof. A. Bottacin Busolin, ING-IND/06, 20-hour course) - Mechanical and thermal properties of material for aerospace constructions (Prof. Galvanetto / Prof. Zaccariotto) (ING-IND/04) - Space optics and detectors (Prof. Naletto / Prof. Pelizzo / Prof. A.J.
+Corso) (FISO1/FISO3) - Space systems and their control (Prof. Francesconi / Prof. Valmorbida) (ING-IND/05) - Remote sensing instruments for atmospheric transparency: theory, instruments and methods (Prof. M. Doro / Prof. M. Gaug / Prof. S. Stanič, 10-hour course) (FIS-01)

-1 ECTS is based on the convention that 60 credits measure the workload of a full-time student during one academic year.
+&lt;sup>1 ECTS is based on the convention that 60 credits measure the workload of a full-time student during one academic year.
 The workload of a full-time study program in Europe amounts in most cases to 36/40 weeks per year and in those cases one credit stands for workload variation from 24 to 28 hours a week.
 The workload refers to the time in which it is believed that an average student can achieve the required learning outcomes.

-2 Not activated in the academic year 2022-23.
+&lt;sup>2 Not activated in the academic year 2023-24.

-- Durability and Ageing of Organic Matrix Composites for Aircraft Applications (Prof. Gigliotti) (ING-IND/04); - Planetary Optical Photogrammetry (Prof. C. Pernechele / prof. E. Simioni, 20-hour course) (FIS/01)
+- Durability and Ageing of Organic Matrix Composites for Aircraft Applications (Prof. Gigliotti) (ING-IND/04); - Planetary Optical Photogrammetry (Prof. C. Pernechele / prof. E. Simioni, 20-hour course) (FIS/01).